 Friday 16 September 2016

 For uni students, staying fit and healthy both physically and mentally can be as challenging as waking up for an 8am lecture!
 When life gets in the way: particularly during times of increased workloads, assessment due dates, and study breaks, we sometimes forget to take care of our own health and happiness.
-In this short blog, to mark the upcoming ‘Mental Health Week’ (9–15 October 2016), I have compiled a list of simple activities that really help in maintaining physical and mental wellbeing, aptly titled ‘The Ultimate Relaxation Guide’.
+In this short blog, to mark ‘Mental Health Week’ (9–15 October 2016), I have compiled a list of simple activities that really help in maintaining physical and mental wellbeing, aptly titled ‘The Ultimate Relaxation Guide’.

 1. Place a bowl of fruit on your desk while reading/revising.
 This not only assists in providing your body with a source of natural sugar, but it is a healthy alternative for anyone with a sweet tooth!
 Strawberries, blueberries, grapes, and raspberries are all examples of fruit that can be easily snacked on while studying.